 The significance of nanotechnology

-Different types and shapes of nanomaterials
+Different nanomaterial types and shapes

 Nanotubes, nanoparticles, and their applications

-The surface area to volume ratio
+Surface area to volume ratio

 Applications of nanotechnology and its relevance to daily life.

-In accordance with the proposed module designed by Blonder, the following activities are very recommended to address the subject of nanoscience and nanotechnology to middle school and even high school students.
+In accordance with the proposed module designed by Blonder, the following activities are highly recommended to address the subject of nanoscience and nanotechnology to middle and high school students.

-Activity 1: Nano scraps 26 (Game-based learning)

-During this activity, students are asked to cut the smallest possible piece of paper and write on it, according to their opinion, the name of an object that represents nanoscale.
-The aim of this activity is to define students` initial knowledge regarding nanoscience and nanotechnology.
+Activity 1: Nano scraps (game-based learning) – In this activity students are asked to cut the smallest possible piece of paper and write on it, according to their own knowledge, the name of an object that represents nanoscale.
+The aim of this activity is to investigate the preliminary knowledge base students have regarding nanoscience and nanotechnology.26

-Activity 2: size and scale

-This activity is based on the strategy of learning with visualization in which they exposed to relative size of different familiar objects.
-This activity enables the students to realize and imagine how the nano scale is small and correct misconceptions about nanometer size and scale when they compare between the size of different objects with different size scales as presented in Figure 2.2.
+Activity 2: Size and scale –This activity is based on the strategy of learning through visualization.
+Student are exposed to the relative size of different, familiar objects.
+This activity allows students to investigate how small the nanoscale is and to correct misconceptions about nanometer size and scale.
+Figure 2.2 presents how this activity can be executed via portraying how students can compare different objects from differing size scales.

 [Figure 2.2 near here]

-Activity 3: Cutting Down to Nanoscale

-This activity is based on the strategy of game-based learning.
-26 They asked to try to cut a piece of paper to smaller pieces using a scissor, firstly they asked to cut it to half and then continue to cut until the smallest piece they could do, of course, they will not succeed to get the nanometer scale.
-Students experience a visual representation from the exponential decrease in paper size.
-To make the game-based activity more interesting and engaging, students can compete for the smallest piece of paper achievement.
-By applying this activity, the students reinforce the idea that nanoscale is much smaller than the smallest visible objects.
-It is very recommended to give examples of small, invisible objects that have such large impact as the Coronavirus.
+Activity 3: Cutting down to nanoscale – This activity employs a game-based learning approach.26 Students are asked to try and cut a piece of paper to smaller pieces using scissors.
+First, they are asked to cut the paper in half and then to continue to cut the paper into the smallest piece they can achieve.
+They will not succeed in cutting the paper to reach the nanometer scale.
+However, in this activity students experience visually how the paper exponentially decreases in size.
+To make this game-based activity more interesting and engaging, students can compete for who can cut the smallest piece of paper.
+This activity demonstrates to students how nanoscale objects are much smaller than the smallest visible objects.
+It is highly recommended to give examples of small, invisible objects that can create large impacts such as the coronavirus.

-Activity 4: What is Nanotechnology?

-This activity is based on the strategy of learning with movies 30-31.
-The students watch a video in which two children explain what nanotechnology is 34.
-Through it, human hair is enlarged as a tangible model to illustrate the nanoscale and size.

-By applying this activity, students are exposed to nanoscale and nanotechnology by a friendly way in which two kids explain the amazing world of nanotechnology.
+Activity 4: What is nanotechnology? – This activity is based on the strategy of learning with the aid of videos and movies.30-31 Students watch a video where two children explain what nanotechnology is.34 In the video, human hair is enlarged to model how small nanoscale objects are in size.
+This activity exposes students to nanoscale and nanotechnology in a friendly, relatable way in order to explain the amazing world of nanotechnology.

-Activity 5: Significance of Nanotechnology

-This activity is based on the strategy of learning with movies 30-31, in which the students watch short movies about nanotechnology, and its applications in industry, technology, and its importance to daily life.
-By choosing the appropriate movies, the students could be amazed and fascinated by the amazing and unusual applications of nanotechnology 35, 36.
+Activity 5: Significance of nanotechnology – This activity is also based on the strategy of learning with the aid of videos and movies.
+30-31 This activity employs the use of short movies to demonstrate to students the variety of uses nanotechnological applications have in industry, technology, and their importance to daily life.
+Appropriate movie selection will actively engage students and introduce them to unusual or lesser-known nanotechnology applications.35, 36

-Activity 6: Learning with Dices

-This activity is based on learning with models 33 and aims to illustrate one of the main effects on materials and structures at the nanoscale, that is the effect of surface-area-to volume ratio.
-According to this activity, the student’s concrete dices, cubes, and Hungarian cube as tangible models to understand the concept of surface area per volume.
+Activity 6: Learning with dice – This activity uses models to demonstrate the main effects that surface area to volume ratios have on materials and structures at the nanoscale.33 The students use dice, cubes, and Hungarian cubes (known as the Rubik’s Cube) as tangible models to understand the concept of surface area per volume.